YeonjooSmith/TimeSeriesModeling_Real_Estate_Investment/README.md

 * ARIMA modeling
 * One-step and dynamic forecasts

-# Requirment
+# How to navigate this repository
-To be able to execute the codes in the jupyter notebook, make sure to install libraries listed in Importing libraries used in the project section in `TitmeSeries_HousePrice_finalDraft.ipynb`
+* First, read the non-technical summary of the project(the presentation slides in PDF format) to understand the whole picture

-# Table of Contents
+* Second, follow the codes in `TitmeSeries_HousePrice_finalDraft.ipynb` after installing libraries listed at the begining part of the notebook.